Health effects of noise exposure

 How does exposure to noise affect health?

-Loud noises can damage hearing directly as well as being indirectly harmful for a person’s physical and mental health.
+Loud noise can damage hearing directly as well as being indirectly harmful for a person’s physical and mental health.

 Direct effects on hearing

-The hearing can be damaged by short, very loud sound pulses over 130 decibels – for example very close thunder – or long-lasting loud noises.
+Hearing can be damaged by short, very loud sound pulses over 130 decibels – for example, very close thunder – or long-lasting loud noises.
 For instance, the hearing can be restricted and muffled after a concert (about 90 to 120 decibels).
 Buzzing or whistling noises may temporarily affect the ears or lead to tinnitus.
 This is when a person hears a constant whistling or humming without any external reason.

 If very loud sounds damage the hair cells in the inner ear, certain sound waves are no longer transmitted to the brain.
 In particular, high tones (with a high sound frequency) often damage these hair cells.
 Such noises include explosions or shots near the ear, for example caused by fireworks on New Year’s Eve.
 They can rupture the eardrum, the thin piece of skin that separates the ear canal and the middle ear, although this usually grows back together again.
 As damaged hair cells do not recover, however, permanent hearing damage may ensue, i.e. hearing impairment.

-In addition to the above, impaired hearing can also be caused by a permanently high level of exposure to noise, for example at work.
+In addition, impaired hearing can also be caused by a permanently high level of exposure to noise, for example at work.
 People with certain jobs, e.g. on building sites, are exposed to high volumes at work.

 Important: If you hear unusual sounds in your ears after being exposed to noise – whether from a pneumatic hammer or loud music – you should regard this as a warning sign.
 Reduce or avoid this volume or wear hearing protection.